jasheb/ChangeIP/README.md

-a Python-based DDNS service for home automation

 This repository contains a simple Python project, created primarily as a learning exercise to enhance my Python skills.
 It's a small-scale application that demonstrates basic Python concepts and techniques.

-Feel free to explore the code and suggest improvements!